 The trope page for the video games of the Adventure Time series.
 There have been two so far.The first, Adventure Time: Hey Ice King!
 Why'd You Steal Our Garbage?! is an action-adventure game for the Nintendo DS and 3DS with a story by series creator Pendleton Ward.Finn and Jake awaken from a crazy dream involving the Cosmic Owl to find that the Ice King has made off with their garbage for some sinister purpose.
 Not just their garbage, in fact, but garbage from people all across the Land of Ooo.
 Our dauntless adventurers must journey from kingdom to kingdom, fighting weird monsters and learning new abilities in order to get their stuff back and get to the bottom of the Ice King's latest evil scheme.The second, Adventure Time: Explore the Dungeon Because I DON'T KNOW! (yes, it's really titled like that), was a major console release, being distributed for Playstation3, Xbox 360, Wii U and the 3DS.
 Once again Pendleton Ward wrote the story.
 Unlike the last game, this is more of a top-down dungeon crawler ala Gauntlet and allows four player co-op.
 You can now play as Finn, Jake, Marceline, Cinnamon Bun, Lumpy Space Princess, Ice King, Flame Princess, The Earl of Lemongrab, Peppermint Butler and the King of Mars(the last three via DLC).
-The plot this time out has Bubblegum calling the selected character to go explore a dungeon beneath Ooo as prisoners have somehow been escaping from it when it's not suppose to inescapable.
-So she sends you down there to check it out cause in her own words "I don't know".
+The plot this time out has Bubblegum calling the selected character to go explore a dungeon beneath Ooo as prisoners have somehow been escaping from it when it's supposed to be inescapable.
+So she sends you down there to check it out because, in her own words, "I don't know."

 The games contains examples of the following tropes: